ang-zeyu/infisearch/docs/src/search_configuration.md

 ![](./images/fields_annotated.png)

-To generate alternative outputs (e.g. buttons, perform some action), you will need to use option 3 below.
+To generate alternative outputs for other use cases (e.g. buttons, perform some action), you will need to use option 3 below.

 #### 1. From Source Documents (default)

-When option 2 below (field stores) is not configured or unavailable, morsels will attempt to retrieve and reparse the source document and its fields in order to generate result previews.
+When option 2 below (field stores) is not configured or unavailable, morsels will attempt to *retrieve and reparse the source document and its fields* in order to generate result previews.

 Note that this option is only applicable for indexed html, json, and txt files at this time.